Chart Color Schemes

 Maroochy Hinterland ranks among the oldest 10% of areas nationwide

-Maroochy Hinterland has a median age of 51, which is higher than the Rest of Qld figure of 41 and Australia's median age of 38.
-The 65-74 age cohort is notably over-represented in Maroochy Hinterland at 16.9%, compared to the Rest of Qld average, while the 25-34 age group is under-represented at 7.2%.
-This concentration of the 65-74 cohort is significantly higher than the national average of 9.5%.
-Between 2021 and present, the 15 to 24 age group has increased from 8.2% to 10.0% of the population.
-Conversely, the 55 to 64 age group has declined from 18.3% to 16.5%, and the 45 to 54 age group has dropped from 13.7% to 12.5%.
-By 2041, demographic projections indicate significant shifts in Maroochy Hinterland's age structure.
-The 85+ age cohort is projected to increase by 176 people (78%), from 227 to 404.
-Senior residents aged 65 and above will drive 50% of the population growth, highlighting demographic aging trends.
-In contrast, population declines are projected for the 55 to 64 and 15 to 24 age cohorts.
+With a median age of 51, Maroochy Hinterland is notably exceeding the Regional Qld figure of 41 and is well above Australia's 38 years.
+Compared to the Regional Qld average, the 65 - 74 cohort is notably over-represented (16.9% locally), while 25 - 34 year-olds are under-represented (7.2%).
+This 65 - 74 concentration is well above the national 9.5%.
+In the period since 2021, the 15 to 24 age group has grown from 8.2% to 10.0% of the population.
+Conversely, the 55 to 64 cohort has declined from 18.3% to 16.5% and the 45 to 54 group dropped from 13.7% to 12.5%.
+Looking ahead to 2041, demographic projections reveal significant shifts in Maroochy Hinterland's age structure.
+The 85+ age cohort is projected to increase markedly, expanding by 176 people (78%) from 227 to 404.
+Senior residents (65+) will drive 50% of population growth, underscoring demographic aging trends.
+In contrast, population declines are projected for the 55 to 64 and 15 to 24 cohorts.